sillsdev/ptx2pdf/docs/documentation/covers.md

 Note the use of the short-hand `\Category` which sets an internal prefix that is applied to later style definitions.
 I.e. `\Marker pc` after `\Category coverwhole` is actually styling `\Marker cat:coverwhole|pc`
+In a manually generated file, `\BgImageScaleTo` and `\BgImageScale` can be conflated as below, this use is deprecated, however, as the GUI may not interpret it correctly.

 ```tex
 \Category coverfront